kg3354/jsDbFrontend/instructions.md

 docs: https://docs.cloud.coinbase.com/exchange/docs/sandbox
 ```

-I tried to use existing Python librarys for coinbase, but i do not want to violate the requirement 'Coinbase’s API'
+I tried to use existing Python libraries for Coinbase, but I do not want to violate the requirement 'Coinbase’s API'
-Thus, i navigated to
+Thus, I navigated to

 https://docs.cdp.coinbase.com/exchange/reference/exchangerestapi_getproducts/
 https://docs.cdp.coinbase.com/exchange/reference/exchangerestapi_getproductcandles/

-### To setup the environment:
+### To set up the environment:
 To create a new package.json file:
 ```
     npm init -y